 Online poker players mostly focus on Texas Hold’em exclusively, especially when they first start playing.
 By expanding their knowledge and being proficient in a greater variety of poker games, they are giving themselves more opportunities to take advantage of different situations.

-For example, they might find themselves playing Omaha Hi-lo with some highly skilled individuals that would likely end with a low win rate.
-No problem, they can try their luck on 7 Card Stud instead.
-If they only knew how to play one type of poker, they are severely limiting their options when it comes to making money from online poker.
+For example, you might find yourself playing Omaha Hi-lo with some highly skilled individuals that would likely end with a low win rate.
+No problem, you can try your luck on 7 Card Stud instead.
+If you only knew how to play one type of poker, you are severely limiting their options when it comes to making money from online poker.